johnpmayer/elm-webgl/README.md

 we want to render on screen.
 From there, the data flows through two types of shaders:

  * [**Vertex Shaders**](http://en.wikipedia.org/wiki/Shader#Vertex_shaders) &mdash;
-   Each corner of a triangle is called a vertex.
-This shader has access to all of the attributes&mdash;like position and color&mdash;associated with each vertex.
-This shader can use those attributes to adjust the color of a shape based on if it is facing a light or not.
+   Our mesh is made up of lots of triangles.
+Each corner of a triangle is called a *vertex*.
+The vertex shader has access to all of the attributes of each vertex, like position and color.
+The vertex shader can use those attributes to adjust the color of a shape based on if it is facing a light or not.

  * [**Fragment Shaders**](http://en.wikipedia.org/wiki/Shader#Pixel_shaders) &mdash;
    Also known as pixel shaders, these shaders are like filters on individual